 A collaboration with designer Ken Kumagai, who was graduating from fashion school at the time, and model Philipp Oberthaler.
-His collection got a nomination for the Austrian Fashion Awards in 2014, for which the submission of editorial level photography was also a requisite.
+His collection was nominated for the Austrian Fashion Awards in 2014, for which the submission of editorial style photography was also a requisite.
 The clothes were shown on the runway during Vienna Fashion Week, in front of a panel of judges.

-The presentation of the showcase was inspired by the music of supercar, a band Ken and I both liked.
+The presentation of the showcase was inspired by the music of supercar, a band Ken and I both listened to.

-Although it was not a paid commission, this was my first time doing photography in the service of someone who had something at stake.
-Fashion photography was what originally sparked my interest in picking up the craft, so I was very eager to find out how I would fare in a professional setting.
+Although not a paid commission, this was my first time doing photography as a professional service.
+Fashion photography was what originally sparked my interest in picking up the craft, so I was very eager.

-Finding a model and location that suited the theme of the collection was a challenge, considering it was inspired by baseball, but eventually the designer insisted on making the training grounds of Vienna’s biggest baseball club the place of the shoot.
+Finding a model and location that suited the theme of the collection was a challenge, considering it was inspired by baseball, which is not wide-spread in Austria.
+Eventually, the designer insisted on making the training grounds of Vienna’s biggest baseball club the place of the shoot.

 My own ideas stirred towards an urban location, almost solely because I knew I would not have to deal with so much grass green in composing and post processing the images, but the field turned out to have an interesting mood, largely on account of the team practicing there.